Cuprate/old_book/README.md

 ## About

-[Cuprate](github.com/Cuprate/cuprate) is an independent Rust re-write of monerod, the only Monero node.
-Cuprate will help to secure the Monero network by acting as a "saftey net" if a critical implementation vulnerability is found in monerod.
+[Cuprate](github.com/Cuprate/cuprate) is an independent Monero node written from the ground up in Rust, the only other Monero node is monerod written in C/C++.
+Cuprate will help to secure the Monero network by acting as a "saftey net" if a critical implementation vulnerability was to be found in monerod.

 This book, curently under construction, will contain developer documentation for Cuprate and also general Monero documenation.